 Term of the 2004 Plan.
-The 2004 Plan terminates three years from the date of shareholder approval and no awards may be granted thereafter.
+The 2004 Plan terminates three years from December 15, 2004 or such earlier date as the Board may determine and no awards may be granted thereafter.

 Option Exercise and Transfer.
 Awards granted pursuant to the 2004 Plan may not be transferred other than as provided in the 2004 Plan and may only be exercised by the participant, or, in the event of his death, by his heirs or estate.
 Upon the death (or permanent disability) of a participant while serving as a Non-Employee Director, any outstanding unvested award becomes immediately vested and the option award may be exercised by the participant's heirs, estate, or guardian within one year following the participant's death (or commencement of such disability), after which any unexercised option award terminates.
-If a Non-Employee Director's service as a member of the Board terminates for any reason other than death or disability, any unvested option awards terminate, and the Director will have 12 months within which to exercise vested options.
+If a Non-Employee Director's service as a member of the Board terminates for any reason other than death or disability, all unvested and all unexercised vested option awards terminate, but under certain circumstances the Director may have three months within which to exercise vested options.
 In the event of a "change of control" of the Company, as defined in the 2004 Plan, all outstanding option awards will become immediately vested and exercisable.